-IRS Tax Appeals:
+IRS Tax Appeals in Columbus

 Tax appeals are a method in which the taxpayer and IRS resolve a disagreement through the mediations of the appeals office.
-This is typically done when the IRS makes adjustments that you as the taxpayer do not agree with on your tax return.
+This is typically done when the IRS makes adjustments that you do not agree with on your tax return.
 Instead of just accepting the adjustments and potentially having to pay more taxes, you can disagree with the adjustments and draft a formal written protest to the IRS appeals office.

-What Can Be Appealed?
+What Changes to My Taxes Can Be Appealed?

 To request a tax appeal, you must draft a formal letter of appeal stating your disagreement with the decisions made with regards to your taxes and prove why you disagree.
 Then, mail the letter of appeal to the same address stated in the letter explaining your appeals rights.